 - Maps, fishing and hunting permits

 - A wide range of indoor and outdoor activities for children

 - Snowshoes, a child carrier backpack, a child pulling sledge and flying discs (for disc golf) for hire

 - Baby care room

 - Café-restaurant Tykky

 The café is open during the visitor centre’s opening hours.
 You can enjoy fresh pastries, savoury snacks, hot and cold drinks at the café.
-In the summer of 2018, hamburgers and salad dishes.
-Kitchen is open from 11 am. to 3 pm.
-Lunches to groups by reservation.
+In the winter season 2019 lunch puffe is available from week 8.